Christmas cards are beautiful, but what do you do with them after your loved one has received them?

 Keep cards in a nice box to look at and read whenever your loved one wants.
 Keep the box on a side table and pull out the cards to look at the pictures, read the greetings, and to reminisce with.
 Consider helping your loved one to write back to any one she wants to keep in touch with.

-Box the cards up and send them on to an organization like St. Jude’s Ranch for Children that recycles the cards into new ones to sell.
-Please visit their site first for more information on what they accept and how they recycle them.
+Box the cards up and send them on to an organization that recycles the cards into new ones to sell.
+(Note: St. Jude’s Ranch recycled card program has ended.)

 Make a scrapbook of cards.
 Long ago people kept their cards in a scrapbook.
 Revive this hobby by making your loved one a Christmas scrapbook to look at and enjoy all year.